Pet World offers pets for busy people and even those with limited space. Below are a few of our favorite low maintenance pets!

 Fun Facts about Finches: Finches are the largest family of birds yet include some of the smallest birds on Earth!

 Bettas make great pets for anyone with limited space and time!
-Bettas prefer to be kept alone in small designer tanks or plain, simple fish bowls.
-Because of their labyrinth organ these fish can thrive in water without filtration.
+Most male bettas prefer to be kept alone in small designer tanks or even plain, simple fish bowls.
+Because of their labyrinth organ these fish can easily live in water without filtration.
+For new hobbyists who can't commit to a full set up, we recommend a starter bowl of one gallon or more and live plants with the end goal being a 3-15 gallon filtered, heated, fully planted betta aquarium.
 Depending on the aquarium or bowl, bettas usually require small, weekly water changes and typically eat once each day or two.
 These bright, colorful and often active fish make very rewarding pets!

 Fun Fact about Bettas: Betta fish are believed to be named after an ancient tribe of Asian warriors called the "Bettah" because of their tendency to fight!

 Completely aquatic frogs, Dwarf Frogs are truly unique pets!
 Like Betta fish, these frogs are easily kept in small covered spaces but since they come up to the surface to breathe they might jump out of an uncovered home!
 They can be kept with or without a filter but a small filter will reduce the frequency of water changes.
 They eat thawed blood worms (purchased frozen) and sinking frog pellets.
 Dwarf frogs only get about an inch and a half long unlike their cousins the African Clawed frogs who grow up to five inches in length!